MicrosoftDocs/quantum-docs/articles/concepts-pauli-measurements.md

 \end{align}
 $$

-By reading the diagonal elements of the Pauli-$Z$ matrix, one can see that $Z$ has two eigenvectors, $\ket{0}$ and $\ket{1}$, with corresponding eigenvalues $\pm 1$.
+When you read the diagonal elements of the Pauli-$Z$ matrix, you can see that $Z$ has two eigenvectors, $\ket{0}$ and $\ket{1}$, with corresponding eigenvalues $\pm 1$.
-Thus, if a measurement of the qubit results in `Zero` (corresponding to the state $\ket{0}$), it is known that the state of the qubit is a $+1$ eigenstate of the $Z$ operator.
+Thus, if a measurement of the qubit results in `Zero` (corresponding to the state $\ket{0}$), it's known that the state of the qubit is a $+1$ eigenstate of the $Z$ operator.
-Similarly, if the result is `One`, it is known that the state of the qubit is a $-1$ eigenstate of $Z$.
+Similarly, if the result is `One`, it's known that the state of the qubit is a $-1$ eigenstate of $Z$.
 This process is referred to in the language of Pauli measurements as "measuring Pauli $Z$," and is entirely equivalent to performing a computational basis measurement.

 Any $2\times 2$ matrix that is a unitary transformation of $Z$ also satisfies this criteria.
-That is, one could also use a matrix $A=U^\dagger Z U$, where $U$ is any other unitary matrix, to give a matrix that defines the two outcomes of a measurement in its $\pm 1$ eigenvectors.
+That is, you could also use a matrix $A=U^\dagger Z U$, where $U$ is any other unitary matrix, to give a matrix that defines the two outcomes of a measurement in its $\pm 1$ eigenvectors.
-The notation of Pauli measurements references this unitary equivalence by identifying $X,Y,Z$ measurements as equivalent measurements that one could do to gain information from a qubit.
+The notation of Pauli measurements references this unitary equivalence by identifying $X,Y,Z$ measurements as equivalent measurements that you could do to gain information from a qubit.
 These measurements are given here for convenience.